 We see here three foundation stones of faith that gets results:

-- (1) Have faith in God [vs. 22] — faith in His Word, in His promises, in His Son Jesus.
+(1) Have faith in God [vs. 22] — faith in His Word and in the promises of God, faith in His Son Jesus.
 It’s not “faith in faith” or in memorized formulas that gets results, but faith in God.

 1 John 5:14-15 This is the confidence we have in approaching God: that if we ask anything according to his will, he hears us.
 And if we know that he hears us — whatever we ask — we know that we have what we asked of him.

 •• We can say with faith, “Lord, I believe that you are Jehovah-Rapha, the Healer of my sickness”, because we find in the bible God’s promises of divine healing.
 The power of our words, when they are solidly based upon Scripture, is irresistible.

-- • Hebrews 13:5-6 "...because God has said ... so we say with confidence..."
+• Hebrews 13:5-6 "...because God has said ... so we say with confidence..."
 When God has spoken on a subject, that emboldens us to speak forth on that subject.
 The bible is the word of God Almighty, and His words on our lips have immense power.

 Romans 10:8-10 ...“The word is near you; it is in your mouth and in your heart,” that is, the word of faith we are proclaiming: That if you confess with your mouth, “Jesus is Lord,” and believe in your heart that God raised him from the dead, you will be saved.
 For it is with your heart that you believe and are justified, and it is with your mouth that you confess and are saved.